bomonike/bomonike.github.io/aws-kiro.md

    REMEMBER: Credits are metered to the second decimal point, so the least number of credits a task can consume is 0.01 credits.

+   REMEMBER: Unlike traditional MCP servers which load all tools upfront and consuming tokens, Kira loads and activate tools dynamically when relevant to the current task.

 1. PROTIP: Multiply the <strong>percentage</strong> by the <strong>tokens used</strong>.
 For example, if 10,000 tokens shows as 5% used, the total window is ~200K.